-Inflammatory conditions that result in an accumulation of different cells and edema between the alveoli and capillaries can hamper the adequate movement of oxygen.
+Inflammatory conditions that result in both an accumulation of different cells and edema between the alveoli and capillaries can alter the adequate movement of oxygen.
 The development of fibrosis and granulomas can make the condition even worse.
-The end result is a reduction in partial pressure of oxygen and the rise of hypoxemia.
+The end result is a reduction in the partial pressure of oxygen and the rise of hypoxemia.

-Hypoxemia due to diffusion impairment improves with an increased fraction of inspired oxygen and it can be quantified by the classic pulmonary function test also known as "DLCO" (diffusing capacity of the lung for carbon monoxide).
+Hypoxemia due to diffusion impairment improves with an increased fraction of inspired oxygen and can be quantified by the classic pulmonary function test also known as diffusing capacity of the lung for carbon monoxide (DLCO).

-In the circumstances of low alveolar ventilation, insufficient amount of oxygen is delivered to the alveoli each minute.
-That can result in hypoxemia even when the function of lungs is preserved, as the cause of the condition is often somewhere else.
-Partial pressure of oxygen is normal, but hypercapnia (increased amount of carbon dioxide) often ensues.
+In the circumstances of low alveolar ventilation, an insufficient amount of oxygen is delivered to the alveoli each minute.
+This can result in hypoxemia even when the function of the lungs is preserved, as the cause of the condition is often somewhere else.
+The partial pressure of oxygen is normal, but hypercapnia, which is defined as an increased amount of carbon dioxide, often ensues.

-Some of the causes of such hypoventilation are depression of central nervous system by drugs, inflammation or hemorrhage in the brainstem, abnormal spinal cord pathway, disease of the motoneurons or nerves supplying the respiratory muscles, disease of neuromuscular junction, disease of the respiratory musculature, abnormality of the chest wall and obstruction of the upper airway.
+Some of the causes of such hypoventilation include depression of the central nervous system by drugs, inflammation or hemorrhage in the brainstem, abnormal spinal cord pathway, disease of the motoneurons or nerves supplying the respiratory muscles, disease of the neuromuscular junction, disease of the respiratory musculature, an abnormality of the chest wall, as well as obstruction of the upper airways.

 Right to left shunt

-In essence, right to left shunt represents an extreme version of ventilation-perfusion mismatch, where practically no ventilation is going to the regions of perfused lungs (V/Q ratio is therefore zero).
-It shunt can be intracardiac or intrapulmonary and it results in severe hypoxemia.
+In essence, right to left shunt represents an extreme version of ventilation-perfusion mismatch, where practically no ventilation is going to the regions of perfused lungs.
+As a result, the V/Q ratio is zero.
+The shunt can be intracardiac or intrapulmonary and results in severe hypoxemia.

 The principal clinical feature of a right to left shunt is that the resulting hypoxemia cannot be corrected with the supplementation of oxygen.
 This is because the shunted blood is not exposed to the administered oxygen, thus lowering the overall partial pressure of oxygen.

-This cause of hypoxemia is most frequently associated with hepatopulmonary syndrome: limited diffusion through dilated precapillary and capillary blood vessels with rapid perfusion of venous blood through such abnormal vasculature directly connected to gas exchange units.
+A diffusion-perfusion abnormality is most frequently associated with hepatopulmonary syndrome.
+More specifically, there is limited diffusion through dilated precapillary and capillary blood vessels with rapid perfusion of venous blood through such abnormal vasculature that is directly connected to gas exchange units.

 Even though severe hypoxemia can ensue from breathing room air, inhalation of 100% oxygen can dramatically improve the partial pressure in the blood, although not for all patients.
-The oxygen problem can become worse as affected individual moves to standing position, due to increase in gravitational blood flow through dilated blood vessels in the lung bases.
+The oxygen problem can become worse as the affected individual moves to a standing position, due to an increase in gravitational blood flow through dilated vessels in the lung bases.

-In conclusion, hemoglobin saturation via finger pulse oximetry – while breathing room air in the standing position – is a reliable and inexpensive way of screening for significant hypoxemia.
-Assessing the amount of available oxygen for the peripheral tissues represents a crucial step in the management of all patients at risk of respiratory dysfunction.
+In conclusion, measuring hemoglobin saturation through finger pulse oximetry while the patient is breathing room air in the standing position is a reliable and inexpensive way of screening for significant hypoxemia.
+Assessing the amount of available oxygen for the peripheral tissues represents a crucial step in the management of all patients who are at risk of respiratory dysfunction.